bip-team/humoto/README.md

-This is Humoto -– is a software framework for manipulation of linear least-squares problems with (in)equality constraints.
+This is Humoto - a software framework for manipulation of linear least-squares problems with (in)equality constraints.
 It supports both weighting and lexicographic prioritization and can be characterized as a tool for goal programming.
-However, the development was driven by works in other fields –- robotics, control, and numerical optimization; for this reason our terminology and interpretations are different.
+However, the development was driven by works in other fields - robotics, control, and numerical optimization; for this reason our terminology and interpretations are different.

 The core functionalities of Humoto are formulation of least-squares problems